qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - have been trying to cancel
 - cancel this please have been trying to cancel this for while
 - i am trying to cancel my account i go to itunes to end my subscription and that option is not available i just want to cancel my subscription
-- how can i delete the cancelled subscriptions tbsp need a way to do it
+- how can i delete the cancelled subscriptions
 - i would like to cancel my subscription of edison assistant
 - i have been trying to cancel this subscription for a years please cancel
 - and like to cancel my order